-One of the most annoying and debilitating injuries to sustain are to the Achilles tendon.
-This is partly due to the fact that they are used for nearly every movement using the legs and feet.
+One of the most annoying and debilitating injuries to sustain is to the Achilles tendon.
+Partly due to the fact that they are used for nearly every movement using the legs and feet.
 From walking, jumping to kicking and the extraordinary loads they carry in these movements.
 Here are four highly effective ways of preventing Achilles tendon injuries:

 Preventing Achilles Tendon Injuries – Mobility

 Ensure adequate ankle mobility and calf flexibility.
 A simple assessment of this is to check your squat depth mobility.
 The reason for this is to assess your “loaded” and active Dorsiflexion range.
 If you are unable to reach the bottom of a full depth squat (hamstring covering the calves) without your heels raising off the ground, that is your immediate red flag!

 Your calves and Achilles have shortened far too much and desperately need to be stretched.
 The tricky thing about stretching the calves is they are accustomed to supporting our entire body weight.
 So to stretch them it requires additional weight, the simplest way is to do 1 leg at a time.
 Also constantly working on improving squat depth will help concurrently.
 This will help increase both the length and elasticity of the calf and Achilles tendon and the suppleness

 Preventing Achilles Tendon Injuries – Nutrition

 Make sure nutrition and supplementation are taken care of.
 Some simple nutrition hacks are to immediately increase caloric intake.
 Do this using high nutrient density carb sources to ensure calorie and nutrient intake is adequate.
 Typically most tendon injuries will occur in caloric deficits so by boosting food consumption this problem is fixed.
 As well when eating meat proteins, consume the connective tissue as well (the tendons, cartilage).